prateekrastogi/consert.deployment/README.md

 kubectl replace -f ingress
 #For updating a ingress always run this command on a modified Ingress yaml file not 'apply'

+kubectl replace --force -f FILENAME
+#Force replaces the deployment by deleting and then creating the resources.
+Use it for UPDATING DEPLOYMENTS.

+#Below one is very rarely used.
+Read its description before using.
+kubectl apply -f FILENAME [options e.g. --recursive]
+#Update the whole deployment according to changes in consert.yaml.
+Does not perform deletion of removed configs that were present earlier.
+Only updates.
+Only use when there are actual changes in the deployment file.

 ------Deleting a deployment------